Anler2015/ExplosionAnimation/README.md

 ```

 ##### Use ExplosionLayout
-There are some things you should be known, when you are creating ExplosionLayout.
+There are some things you should be known, when you are creating ExplosionLayout.</br>
-1. There must be one childview.
+1. There must be one childview.</br>
-2. You need to use ExplosionLayout in you listview item xml.
+2. You need to use ExplosionLayout in you listview item xml.</br>
 ###### Step 1
 Create a ExplosionLayout.
 ```xml